pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/ucmucsispec/ne-ucmucsispec-_ucsi_usb_operation_role.md

 ## -enum-fields

-### -field UcsiUsbOperationRoleDfp
+### -field UcsiUsbOperationRoleDfp:0x1

 The connector initiates swap to downstream-facing port (DFP), if not already operating in DFP mode.

-### -field UcsiUsbOperationRoleUfp
+### -field UcsiUsbOperationRoleUfp:0x2

 The connector initiates swap to upstream-facing port (UFP), if not already operating in UFP mode.

-### -field UcsiUsbOperationRoleAcceptSwap
+### -field UcsiUsbOperationRoleAcceptSwap:0x4

-The connector accepts role swap change requests from the port partner.
-If this bit is cleared, connector rejects role swap change requests from the port partner.
+The connector accepts USB operation role swap requests from the port partner.
+If this bit is cleared, connector rejects role swap requests from the port partner.

-### -field UcsiUsbOperationRoleDfpAcceptSwap
+### -field UcsiUsbOperationRoleDfpAcceptSwap:0x5

-This field combines the *UcsiUsbOperationRoleDfp* and *UcsiUsbOperationRoleAcceptSwap* fields.
+This field combines the *UcsiUsbOperationRoleDfp* and *UcsiUsbOperationRoleAcceptSwap* values.

-### -field UcsiUsbOperationRoleUfpAcceptSwap
+### -field UcsiUsbOperationRoleUfpAcceptSwap:0x6

-This field combines the *UcsiUsbOperationRoleUfp* and *UcsiUsbOperationRoleAcceptSwap* fields.
+This field combines the *UcsiUsbOperationRoleUfp* and *UcsiUsbOperationRoleAcceptSwap* values.

 ## -remarks